 Thriving Index

-The Thriving Index gives economic development professionals, community leaders and others interested in the success of rural Nebraska a means of identifying areas in which their regions are thriving, as well as where they have room for growth.
+The Nebraska Thriving Index is the first economic and quality-of-life benchmarking tool for rural Nebraska, giving Nebraska’s eight rural regions a snapshot of how they're faring, compared to similar areas across the upper-Midwest, in important areas such as education and skill, growth and renewal, infrastructure, and quality of life.
+The Thriving Index gives economic development professionals, community leaders, and others interested in the success of rural Nebraska a concrete report to identify areas in which their regions are thriving, as well as where they have room for growth.
 Ultimately, the Thriving Index can help community leaders develop strategies to build a better future.

 Read the Index

-The Nebraska Thriving Index consists of an annual print report (below) and an annually updated online interactive comparison tool.
+The Nebraska Thriving Index consists of an annual print report and an annually updated online interactive comparison tool.
 The report provides context and general summaries of patterns and trends.

-View the 2022 index View the 2020 index View the 2019 Corrected index
+View the 2022 Index View the 2020 Index View the 2019 Corrected Index

 Comparison Regions

+The research team identified relevant comparison regions for Nebraska regions.
+The regions selected were the most similar to each of the eight Nebraska regions identified.
+(Comparison regions might be in Nebraska or in another state in the region.)
 In total, the team considered 85 regions located in Colorado, Illinois, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, South Dakota and Wyoming.
 Outside of Nebraska, USDA Economic Development Administration regions were utilized.

-2020 Comparison Regions
+2020 Comparison Regions 2020 Appendices

 Interactive Comparison Tool